shoaib6174/MultiWOZ-Intent-Classification/README.md

 2. The dataset contains the following intents:- book_hotel, book_restaurant, book_train, find_attraction, find_bus, find_hospital, find_hotel, find_police, find_restaurant, find_taxi, find_train
 3. Some entries had more than 2 intents.
 I removed them and got  50838 text/dialogue with intents for training and 6802 text/dialogue with intents for testing.
 4. Then I One -Hot encoded the intents using sklearn.preprocessing.MultiLabelBinarizer
 5. I added no_intents where text/dialogue didn’t have any intent.
-See the code- [Extract Intents.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/Extract%20Intents.ipynb)
+See the notebook- [Extract Intents.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/Extract%20Intents.ipynb)
 6. I translated the texts of the test dataset to Russian for evaluation using googletrans.
-See the code- [translate_to_russian.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/translate_to_russian.ipynb)
+See the notebook- [translate_to_russian.ipynb](https://github.com/shoaib6174/MultiWOZ-Intent-Classification/blob/main/translate_to_russian.ipynb)
 7. So, finally, I got the following 3 CSV files-
     1. Train_intent.csv
     2. Test_intents.csv